 After getting more and more involved, in my third year I was elected HUSSO’s Chair.
 This was a full-time job, working alongside the other ‘sabbatical officers’ who ran the Student Union.
 Running HUSSO at the age of 22 was daunting to say the least, but we had a great team in support and it was one of the best jobs I have ever had.

-One big factor was Mo Cookson who was employed by the Student Union as HUSSO’s Secretary for over 25 years.
-Mo’s humour, experience and good sense helped generations of students not to panic nor take themselves too seriously!
+One big factor was Mo Cookson who was employed by the Student Union for over 25 years as Secretary to both HUSSO and RAG.
+Mo’s humour, experience and good sense helped generations of students not to panic, nor take themselves too seriously!
 Later, along with HUSSO’s founder Derek Forster, she was honoured with an honorary degree.

 3. It showed what can be achieved without huge resources